anjackson/anjackson.github.io/_drafts/building-tools-to-archive-the-modern-web.md

 [![Crawl System Crawl Stage 2]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/crawl-agents-2.png)]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/crawl-agents-2.png)

-As the name implies, the first step in each crawl is now a browser-based rending step.
-Before we do anything else, we run the seeds through PhantomJS and attempt to capture a good rendering of the original site.
+As the name implies, the first actual crawl activity is now a browser-based rending step.
+Before we do anything else, we run the seeds through an embedded web browser and attempt to capture a good rendering of the original site.
 We keep the rendered pages, and extract the embedded resources and the navigational links we can find.
 These are then passed on to a 'uris-to-crawl' queue.

 ~~~
 {